Is It Possible to Upgrade Your Military Discharge or RE-4 Code?

 Title 10, United States Code, Section 1553 is the law governing upgrading military discharges.
 This statute authorizes the secretary of the service concerned to "establish a board of review, consisting of five members, to review the discharge or dismissal (other than a discharge or dismissal by sentence of a general court-martial) of any former member of an armed force under the jurisdiction of his department upon its own motion or upon the request of the former member or, if he is dead, his surviving spouse, next of kin, or legal representative."

 The boards are not allowed to revoke a discharge or recall a person to active duty.
-Bad conduct discharges imposed by Special Court-martials are reviewed only as a matter of clemency.
+Bad conduct discharges imposed by special courts-martial are reviewed only as a matter of clemency.

 Under the law, you must make your application for discharge upgrade within 15 years of discharge.
 If your discharge is older than 15 years, you must apply for a change to your military records.

 The application is a simple process.
 You should use a DD Form 293, Application for the Review of Discharge or Dismissal from the Armed Forces of the United States.
-In addition to downloading the form, The DD Form 293 is available at most DoD installations and regional offices of the Veterans Administration, or by writing to Army Review Boards Agency (ARBA), ATTN: Client Information and Quality Assurance, Arlington, VA 22202-4508.
-Contact them by phone at (703) 607-1600.
+In addition to downloading the form, DD Form 293 is available at most DoD installations and regional offices of the Department of Veterans Affairs, or by writing to your service's discharge review board.

 How to Support Your Request

 The board will upgrade your discharge only if you can prove that your discharge is inequitable or improper.
 You do this by providing evidence, such as signed statements from you and other witnesses or copies of records that support your case.
-It is not enough to provide the names of witnesses.
-The board will not contact your witnesses to obtain statements.
 You should contact your witnesses to get their signed statements with your request.

 Your own statement is important.
 Put your statement in clear terms in section 8 of the DD Form 293.
-Make sure you carefully read the instructions on the back of the form.
 Explain what happened and why it is an inequity or improper.

-Normally, the best evidence is statements from persons who have direct knowledge or involvement.
-For example, statements from persons in your rating chain, your supervisor, first sergeant or commander or a statement from the chaplain, or anyone else with direct knowledge of your military service.
+Normally, the best evidence is statements from persons who have direct knowledge or involvement, for example, statements from persons in your rating chain (i.e., your supervisor, first sergeant, or commander) or a statement from the chaplain or anyone else with direct knowledge of your military service.
 The board is not going to be interested in your behavior or conduct after you left the military.
 Contain your statements to periods which were directly related to your military service.
-This is only a general rule, however.

-It may take you some time to gather statements and records to support your request.
-You may wish to delay submission of your application until information gathering is complete.
-You might wish to request a copy of your military records from the National Personnel Records Center (NPRC) to include with your application.
-You should submit your request within the 15-year time limit.
+You may wish to delay the submission of your application until information gathering is complete.
+You can request a copy of your military records from the National Personnel Records Center (NPRC) to include with your application.
+However, keep in mind you'll have the best chance of success if you submit your request within the 15-year time limit.

 With few exceptions, the DRB can consider all discharges for an upgrade.
-The board cannot, however, change a punitive discharge imposed by a courts-martial.
+The board cannot, however, change a punitive discharge imposed by a court-martial.

 - Many veteran service organizations have staff members who will represent you in applying to the board and assist you in completing the necessary paperwork.

-- You may also hire a lawyer to represent you at your own expense.
+- You may hire a lawyer to represent you at your own expense.

-- You should name your representative on DD Form 249, item 6.
+- Name your representative on DD Form 249, item 6.

 - If you name a representative, the board will normally deal with your representative rather than directly with you.

 You may request a personal appearance before the board by checking the appropriate box on DD Form 293, item 4.
-If you request a hearing, the board will notify you as to time, date, and place (usually Washington D.C., although there are times when the board travels to regional areas to conduct hearings).
-Expenses incurred are completely your responsibility.
-The government will not reimburse you for travel expenses.
+If you request a hearing, the board will notify you as to time, date, and place (usually Washington, D.C., although there are times when the board travels to regional areas to conduct hearings).
+Expenses are your responsibility.

-If you, after being notified by letter of the time and place of the hearing, fail to appear at the appointed time, either in person or by representative, without having made a prior, timely request for a continuation, postponement or withdrawal, you will be deemed to have waived the right to a hearing, and the DRB shall complete its review of the discharge.
+If you fail to appear at the appointed time, either in person or by representative, you will be deemed to have waived the right to a hearing, and the DRB shall complete its review of the discharge.
 The board will not grant another hearing unless you can demonstrate that the failure to appear or respond was due to circumstances beyond your control.

 Before your board appearance, you should review the examiner’s brief prior to your hearing.
 This brief is a summary of the available military records in your case.
 It contains the essential facts in your case and is put into a format that is easily read by the board members.

-The board is usually composed of five active duty officers and senior enlisted personnel.
-They will usually be dressed in civilian clothing, which is purely for your benefit; to help put you at ease and to create a more relaxed atmosphere.
+The board is usually composed of five active-duty officers and senior enlisted personnel.
 They each cast one vote and the majority rules.

 The hearing will be recorded.
-It provides a record of the proceedings but beyond that, it gives the board a chance to rehear your testimony after you have left the room and sometimes this can be very important.
 No one has access to the recording except you and the board members.
 You can get a copy by simply asking for it; no one else can get a copy without your written permission.

 It will take about six to eight weeks for you to receive the board's decision.
 If your discharge is changed you will receive a new discharge certificate, a new DD form 214, and the decisional document of this board.
 If your discharge is not changed, you will receive the decisional document of this board, which will include the specific reasons your discharge was not changed and will also include any further appeal process, which is applicable to you.

-The Secretary of one branch of the Armed Forces has no authority to waive reenlistment/enlistment ineligibility for another service.
-For example, if a former Army member wishes to enlist in the Air Force, he/she must process through Air Force channels for prior service enlistment.
-If the RE code renders the veteran ineligible, he/she must process any review or change action through Army channels.
+The secretary of one branch of the Armed Forces has no authority to waive reenlistment/enlistment ineligibility for another service.
+For example, if a former Army member wishes to enlist in the Air Force, he or she must process through Air Force channels for prior service enlistment.
+If the RE code renders the veteran ineligible, the individual must process any review or change action through Army channels.